atek-cloud/spork/README.md

 You now have the power of the spork.
 Use it with wisdom...or don't.
 The spork powers will only grow from here (aka we'll add more features).

+## Notable changes

+### 1.0.0 - Drop libp2p modules

+⚠️ Breaking change ⚠️

+The [Atek Networking module](https://github.com/atek-cloud/network) was updated to drop the libp2p modules.
+[See the section in that readme](https://github.com/atek-cloud/network#004---drop-libp2p-modules) to understand why.

+This is a breaking change to the wire protocol from previous versions!
+Make sure you're using 1.0.0+ on both ends.

 ## License

 MIT